Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

-Figure~\ref{fig:load-balancing-gossip} shows the deviation from an even load for increasing throughput.
-We compare the results with the load distribution of a traditional Cassandra cluster.
-Additionally, we calculated the optimal solution under a posteriori knowledge by formulating the corresponding quadratic program for minimizing the load balance $\mathfrak{L}$ and solving it using CPLEX \cite{ibm_cplex}.
-In all cases we observe that the resulting optimum leads to a load balance of \num{0}, i.e., all nodes are equally loaded, and hence omit these results in the plot.
-Seemingly large confidence intervals result from the high resolution of our plot (in all scenarios, \name{} deviates less than \unit{0.5}{\%} from even load).
-The results show that \name{} surprisingly even outperforms Cassandra for very small throughput (the load imbalance of Cassandra results from the hash function) and the introduced load imbalance for the other scenarios stays below \unit{0.5}{\%}, even for a high throughput of 100\,000 insertions/s (Dropbox processed less than \num{20000} insertions/s on average in June 2015 \cite{dropbox_statistics_2015}).
-These results indicate that frequent updates of node state result in a better load balance for \name{}.
+Figure~\ref{fig:load-balancing-gossip} shows the deviation from an even load for increasing throughput compared with a traditional Cassandra cluster.
+Additionally, we calculate the optimal solution under a posteriori knowledge by formulating the corresponding quadratic program for minimizing the load balance $\mathfrak{L}$ and solving it using CPLEX \cite{ibm_cplex}.
+In all cases, we observe that the resulting optimal load balance is \num{0}, i.e., all nodes are loaded exactly equal, and hence omit these results in the plot.
+Seemingly large confidence intervals result from the high resolution of our plot (\name{} deviates less than \unit{0.5}{\%} from even load).
+The results show that \name{} even outperforms Cassandra for smaller throughputs (load imbalance of Cassandra results from hashing) and the introduced load imbalance stays well below \unit{0.5}{\%} in all scenarios, even for a high throughput of 100\,000 insertions/s (Dropbox processed less than \num{20000} insertions/s on average in June 2015 \cite{dropbox_statistics_2015}).
+These results indicate that frequent updates of node state improve load balance for \name{}.